ijaddo/ijaddo/README.md

 - 👋 Hi, I’m @ijaddo
-- 👀 I’m interested in JavaScript ... etc
+- 👀 I’m interested in web and mobile development: JavaScript,  ... etc
 - 🌱 I’m currently learning tailwind
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interesting projects...
-- 📫 How to reach me ...
+- 📫 How to reach me ... ijaddo@yahoo.com

 <!---
 ijaddo/ijaddo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.